Alaska: Public health and safety

 The Alaska State Troopers are Alaska's statewide police force.
 They have a long and storied history, but were not an official organization until 1941.
 Before the force was officially organized, law enforcement in Alaska was handled by various federal agencies.
 Larger towns usually have their own local police and some villages rely on "Public Safety Officers" who have police training but do not carry firearms.
 In much of the state, the troopers serve as the only police force available.
 In addition to enforcing traffic and criminal law, wildlife Troopers enforce hunting and fishing regulations.
 Due to the varied terrain and wide scope of the Troopers' duties, they employ a wide variety of land, air, and water patrol vehicles.

 Many rural communities in Alaska are considered "dry", having outlawed the importation of alcoholic beverages.
-Suicide rates for rural residents are higher than urban.
+Suicide rates for rural residents are higher than urban rates.

-Domestic abuse and other violent crimes are also at high levels in the state; this is in part linked to alcohol abuse.
+Domestic abuse and other violent crimes are at high levels in Alaska.
+This is in part linked to alcohol abuse.
 Alaska has the highest rate of sexual assault in the nation, especially in rural areas.
 The average age of sexually assaulted victims is 16 years old.
 In four out of five cases, the suspects were relatives, friends, or acquaintances.